netbox-community/go-netbox/docs/WritableModuleRequest.md

 ### NewWritableModuleRequest

-`func NewWritableModuleRequest(device DeviceRequest, moduleBay int32, moduleType ModuleTypeRequest, ) *WritableModuleRequest`
+`func NewWritableModuleRequest(device BriefDeviceRequest, moduleBay int32, moduleType BriefModuleTypeRequest, ) *WritableModuleRequest`

 NewWritableModuleRequest instantiates a new WritableModuleRequest object This constructor will assign default values to properties that have it defined,